 In summary, the Value Stream Mapping Kaizen event is held over multiple days.
-A team of cross-functional representatives of the product or service selected are brought together to accomplish the following activities:
+A team of cross-functional representatives of the product or service selected is brought together to accomplish the following activities:

 - Gemba Walk (go and see)

-- Current State Map (with timeline from customer perspective)
+- Current State Map (with a timeline from a customer perspective)

 - Wastes and Opportunities

 - Action Plan to Future State (Gap from Current to Ideal)